How to Use Your Trunk Space More Effectively [Easy Tricks to Fit More]

 Utilizing vertical space in your trunk is one way to maximize its capacity and keep everything organized.

-Here are some tips for making use of the available vertical space:
+Here are some tips for making use of the available vertical cargo space:

 Invest in a Cargo Net.
 A cargo net is an inexpensive and versatile tool that can help you make the most out of your trunk’s vertical space.
 It stretches across the backseat or trunk area, allowing you to store items securely without taking up too much room.
 You can also use it to hang grocery bags, sports equipment, and other items from its mesh pockets or hooks.